uos/rmagine_ros/README.md

 ### Reinforcement Learning (RL) on real robots

 Choosing an action depending on your sensory data.
 Given a list of actions we change our state uncertainly.
 Possible sensory data has to therefore simulate from a lot of possible states to choose the best next action.
-With **imagine** the simulation time becomes so low that even on a mobile robot such methods can be applied (See perfomance section of imagine-library).
+With **rmagine** the simulation time becomes so low that even on a mobile robot such methods can be applied (See perfomance section of rmagine-library).

 ### Probabilistic Localization